 Reviews drive more reviews and people like what other people like – bloggers are no exception.
 So if you have to start small to gain traction, do it.
 It’s a solid way to build your footing in the book blogger market.

 When it comes to blogger pitching, I like to start early enough to give the blogger a chance to respond and read the book.
-Also, there could be a wait time or a cue of books ahead of yours, so giving the blogger enough lead-time is really beneficial.
-(Read here for more pre-order strategies.)
+Also, there could be a wait time or a cue of books ahead of yours.

 That said, if your book is already out and you are just now starting your pitch that’s fine, too.
 Just remember that it may take the blogger a while to respond and, if they decide to review your book, it could take a few weeks to a few months for a post to appear.
 Remember, it’s on their schedule and not yours.
 Also, think of book marketing as an ongoing conversation, and for as long as you can pitch bloggers, please consider doing so.
 It’s a great way to gain more visibility for your book!

 My mother always taught me to respect another’s time and the same is true for bloggers.
 They’re busy so keep it brief.
 I talk a lot about book marketing being all about your elevator pitch and that means: be brief.
 Your pitch should be short and succinct.
 If you can keep your pitch to one paragraph, the blogger will love you.
 In some cases, you won’t be able to.
 But your first paragraph should pack an enormous punch, your second (and final) paragraph should offer any additional data that you feel is pertinent to the blogger.

 Before you hit send on your email, spellcheck and proofread what you wrote.
 There’s no quicker way to get into a blogger’s delete bin than having a pitch full of typos.